swiftlang/swift-evolution/proposals/0068-universal-self.md

 ## Introduction

 Within a class scope, `Self` means "the dynamic class of `self`".
 This proposal extends that courtesy to value types and to the bodies of class members by renaming `dynamicType` to `Self`.
-This introduces a universal way to refer to the dynamic type of the current receiver.
+This establishes a universal and consistent way to refer to the dynamic type of the current receiver.

-Under this proposal `Self` is a special associated type member that exists in every type, just like `dynamicType` currently does.
+Under this proposal `Self` provides the special associated type member that exists in every type just like `dynamicType` does now.
 Unifying these concepts, eliminates the `dynamicType` keyword and replaces it with `x.Self`.

-A further static identifier, `#Self` expands to static type of the code it appears within, completing the ways code may want to refer to the type it is declared in.

-*This proposal was discussed on the Swift Evolution list in the [\[Pitch\] Adding a Self type name shortcut for static member access](http://thread.gmane.org/gmane.comp.lang.swift.evolution/13708/focus=13712) thread and [Pitch] Rename `x.dynamicType` to `x.Self`*
+*This proposal was discussed on the Swift Evolution list in the [\[Pitch\] Adding a Self type name shortcut for static member access](http://thread.gmane.org/gmane.comp.lang.swift.evolution/13708/focus=13712) thread and [\[Pitch\] Rename `x.dynamicType` to `x.Self`](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160411/014869.html)*

 ## Motivation

-It is common in Swift to reference an instance's type, whether for accessing a static member or passing a type for an unsafe bitcast, among other uses.
+It is common in Swift to reference an instance's type, whether accessing a static member or passing types for unsafe bitcasts, among other uses.
-At this time, you can either fully specify a type by name or use `self.dynamicType` to access an instance's dynamic runtime type as a value.
+You can either specify a type by its full name or use `self.dynamicType` to access an instance's dynamic runtime type as a value.

 ```